zechenghe/Inverse_Collaborative_Inference/README.md

 ### 3.Tips

-Please make sure you use torchvision 0.2.1:
+(1) Please make sure to use torchvision v0.2.1:

 import torchvision

 print torchvision.\_\_version\_\_

+(2) If no gpu supported, use --nogpu option in the command line.

 <br/>